Program on Women’s Empowerment in Sexual, Reproductive, Maternal, Newborn, Child and Adolescent Health Rights in

 Each year, about 295,000 women die from preventable causes during pregnancy and childbirth; Sub-Saharan Africa alone accounted for roughly two-thirds (196,000) of maternal deaths.
 Women who are most at risk are living, or over the next 15 years will be living in fragile or humanitarian settings.

+Women and girls are often more greatly affected in both sudden and slow-onset emergencies and are at increased risk of sexually transmitted infections, including HIV, unintended pregnancy, maternal death and illness, and sexual and gender-based violence.
 Unequal gender norms, attitudes and practices play a large role in shaping the negative outcomes associated with maternal health and realizing reproductive rights.
 They limit women and girls from accessing contraception, family planning, and other essential reproductive health services. omen often face violence and discrimination and are unable to fully participate in society and seek out health services.
 Therefore, there is need for strategic and targeted responses to improve Sexual, Reproductive, community and religious leaders and women’s rights organizations and will aim to achieve the following three results:

 1. Established rights-based national and local SRMNCAH Frameworks in humanitarian settings.

-information, and ensure availability of resources for SRMNCAH services POWER seeks to ensure that the various commitments ratified and polices in place to support SRMNCAH are applied to humanitarian settings.
+The focus of this result is on the policy and structural issues.
+It is critical to work with national and local authorities to reform discriminatory laws and policies, address barriers to SRMNCAH care, information, and ensure availability of resources for SRMNCAH services POWER seeks to ensure that the various commitments ratified and polices in place to support SRMNCAH are applied to humanitarian settings.
 Both right-holders and duty-bearers will be made aware of their responsibilities and mechanisms will be put in place to ensure there is awareness, capacity, resources and services to deliver on these commitments.
 For example at the regional level, a policy dialogue will be operationalized to adopt the Social Institutions and Gender Index to address barriers to SRMNCAH in humanitarian settings.

 2. Improved promotion of equal gender norms, attitudes and practices on women’s rights to SRMNCAH in the humanitarian settings.